Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 /skill:name, loads full skill instructions on demand, and can even point at Claude Code or Codex skill directories from settings. - Extensions became the real plugin layer.
 Extensions can register tools, commands, shortcuts, flags, custom TUI components, event handlers, custom compaction, permission gates, path protection, Git checkpointing, SSH execution, and provider integrations.

-- Provider selection is more serious.
+- Provider selection got serious.
 Pi supports API-key providers and subscription/OAuth flows through

 v0.70stream adds fuzzy-search provider login, clearer auth-source labels, refreshed default model selection, and better warnings that send users to/loginwhen a model or credential is missing. - Long-running inference is easier to control.
-Provider request timeout/retry controls now live under , which matters for local inference, overloaded providers, and long reasoning runs.
+Provider request timeout/retry controls now live under — exactly what you need for local inference, overloaded providers, and long reasoning runs.

-The practical reading: Pi is not trying to accumulate built-in features.
+The practical reading: Pi is not accumulating built-in features.
 It is turning the core into a stable substrate where the real workflow lives in project context, packages, extensions, and skills.

 The Current Pi Stack